ashuiux/UXscape/README.md

 ## User Stories

-As a user,
+As a user, I want to
--  I want to browse research methods based on project criteria, so I can quickly find relevant techniques.
+-  Browse research methods based on project criteria, so I can quickly find relevant techniques.
--  I want to add new research methods to the library, so I can contribute to the UX design community.
+-  Add new research methods to the library, so I can contribute to the UX design community.
--  I want to update existing research methods to keep the content accurate and helpful.
+-  Update existing research methods to keep the content accurate and helpful.
--  I want to delete outdated research methods to maintain the quality of the library.
+-  Delete outdated research methods to maintain the quality of the library.
--  I want to explore research methods without needing an account, so the site is easily accessible.
+-  Explore research methods without needing an account, so the site is easily accessible.

 ## Implementation